-Capel-le-Ferne Primary School

-SEND Policy and Information Report November 2022

-Date agreed by Governors 09.11.2022

-Date of next review Autumn 2023

-Further information about policy This policy is agreed on an annual basis.

-"Learning today for life tomorrow"

-Our Values: Independence, Creativity, Confidence, Respect
+Capel-le-Ferne Primary School SEND Policy and Information Report Date of next review November 2024 Further information about policy This policy will be reviewed every 1 year or if there is a change to relevant guidance or legislation.
+This is a core policy that forms part of the induction for all staff.
+It is a requirement that all members of staff have access to this policy and have read and understood its contents.
+"Learning today for life tomorrow" 1 Our Values: Independence, Creativity, Confidence, Respect